 If starting a home catering business is your dream, consider these tips from a professional caterer.

-Kate Savage, a Lexington, Ky., professional caterer and writer, has learned to persist even in difficult circumstances.
+Photo Courtesy Kate Savage Kate Savage, a Lexington, Ky., professional caterer and writer, has learned to persist even in difficult circumstances. |

 By Kate Savage